Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 - **Default [CIDRs](/docs/glossary.md#glo-cidr)**

-- **Default [application security group](https://learn.microsoft.com/en-us/azure/virtual-network/application-security-groups) names**&mdash; **(verifying field label)** If you deploy the engine in the same Virtual Private Cloud as AI Unlimited, include the AI Unlimited application security group in this field to ensure that AI Unlimited can communicate with the engine.
+- **Default [application security group](https://learn.microsoft.com/en-us/azure/virtual-network/application-security-groups) names**&mdash; If you deploy the engine in the same Virtual Private Cloud as AI Unlimited, include the AI Unlimited application security group in this field to ensure that AI Unlimited can communicate with the engine.

 **Resource tags**&mdash;You can [tag](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources) the Azure resources that deploy the engine to make them easier to manage.